Things Have Changed for 2014

-The Michigan QRP Club sponsors one CW contest and three CW sprints each year.
+The Michigan QRP Club sponsors one CW sprint each year.
 The contest environment offers an opportunity to improve operating skills and have fun.
 Members and non-members are welcome to participate!
 Only QRP (5W or less) stations will be considered for an award, but others may join the fun.

-At the conclusion of the contest/sprint please submit your log per the instructions below.
-Log submission deadline is 14 day from the end of the sprint/contest.
+At the conclusion of the sprint please submit your log per the instructions below.
+Log submission deadline is 14 day from the end of the sprint.